Innovation Meaning: Your Essential Glossary of Key Terms and Concepts Defined

-Following the OECD definition, the product or service must be implemented and available to potential users in order to qualify as an innovation.
+Innovation is not just about invention—it's about execution.
+According to most definitions, true innovation occurs when an idea is successfully implemented and brought to market, where it can be experienced by real users.
+The OECD definition emphasizes that a product or service must be both implemented and accessible to users to qualify as an innovation.
 Other definitions include criteria such as success, wide adoption in the market, and proven impact.

 An innovation is the implementation of a new or significantly changed product or process.
 A product is a good or a service.
 Process includes production or delivery, organization, or marketing processes.